Penguin-Spy/replugged-ppl-moe/README.md

 ```

 # Known Issues
+The first time you open a user modal after reloading, the tab button will not appear.
+Simply re-open the modal to fix this.
-None, if you encounter any issues *with the features that are curently implemented*, [please open a GitHub issue](https://github.com/Penguin-Spy/replugged-ppl-moe/issues).
+If you encounter any issues *with the features that are curently implemented*, [please open a GitHub issue](https://github.com/Penguin-Spy/replugged-ppl-moe/issues).

 # Installation
 ## Replugged